wilsonmar/wilsonmar.github.io/_posts/2019-09-01-artifactory.md

 Artifactory is a <a target="_blank" href="https://www.wikiwand.com/en/List_of_software_package_management_systems">software package management system</a>
 which stores <strong>binary</strong> format assets such as executable files from builds, virtual memory (container) images, graphic image files, etc. (rather than textual source code).

+Also from JFrog is X-Ray which identifies vulnerabilities in transitive dependencies calling 3rd-party open-source libraries.

 ## Workflow by edition and license